jdjakub/phd-thesis/ch-bl.md

 We acknowledge that it might feel perverse to have files contain "primitive" values, such as a single number, or to represent instructions as directory trees, since files are normally used as "large" objects.
 However, it must be noted that there is precedent for using them more generally for data large and small, such as in Plan 9 and `procfs`.
 If this was still too much to stomach, the default option for "code", i.e. shell scripts, could simply be inherited (with the caveat that this would impose a text dependency at the core of the system).
 What is most unclear is how graphics would be displayed and interacted with---possibly requiring a special binary as part of the substrate, for opening and synchronising a main window.

 If we accept our chosen web-based platform, we can consider alternative substrates.
 One obvious possibility is inheriting the DOM as the state model.
-This is the choice made by Webstrates\ \cite{webstrates}, which stores textual JavaScript code for programmatic change.
+This is the choice made by Webstrates\ \cite{Webstrates}, which stores textual JavaScript code for programmatic change.
 Following our approach, we might want a lower-level and structured instruction set instead.
 This would, at the very least, need to be capable of changing parent/child/sibling relationships, node attributes, and inner textual content.
 One warning is that the rest of the DOM API that would need to be exposed, in order to be able to produce a functional modern web page or web app, is somewhat daunting in scope.
 It would also be necessary to have some way of listening for changes to DOM nodes so that any constraints can be maintained or dependencies can be updated.
 Webstrates does provide synchronisation between networked clients on the same page, so perhaps its methods could be adapted.

 As mentioned, we would also recommend going for an instruction set that is convenient enough to *use* that immediately building programs in-system is a worthwhile endeavour.
 Our own wild adventure in minimality was a mistake in this regard, causing us to stay in JavaScript, implement the high-level language there and port it later.
 It would be interesting to see the process of gradually building each component of a high-level language engine interactively in-system.
 Out of the four posibilities in Section\ \ref{choosing-an-appropriate-implementation}, we chose the *platform interpreter*, so exploring the others would be illuminating---particularly the *platform compiler*, which could self-host relatively quickly.